Polygraphs Busted Right Wing Terrorist Trying To Infiltrate FBI

-Category: World Politics Hits: 7Ethan Collins had it all figured out.
+Category: World Politics Hits: 11Ethan Collins had it all figured out.
 Like a lot of far-right extremists, he fantasized a lot about committing various acts of terrorism—bringing down the power grid, bombing police stations, that sort of thing—and thought about ways to make them happen.
 The Colorado man decided his best shot was to try to infiltrate a federal law enforcement agency and pull off his crimes from within its ranks.
 Fortunately, Collins is a terrible liar.
 In order to join that unnamed federal agency, he had to take a polygraph test.
 He failed it.
 Three times.
 And his answers to agents the third time around became grounds for a search warrant that produced a store of illegal silencers Collins says he made himself.
 He’s now under arrest.
 Collins’ story was revealed this week in a Daily Beast article by Pilar Melendez and Seamus Hughes.
 He is currently being transported to Colorado to face multiple weapons charges—all of them related to the silencers.
 Investigators reportedly also found a substantial cache of legal weapons in his home, including a high-powered sniper-type rifle and an AR-15 semiautomatic rifle.

 Read more https://crooksandliars.com/2021/03/polygraphs-busted-right-wing-terrorist